 Panel members are appointed by ASIC.
 The current members are as follows:

-Ms Lisa Gay, Chairman of Flora & Fauna International Australia Pty Ltd. Former General Counsel of Goldman Sachs JB Were, over 20 years in the industry with legal and compliance expertise, a former member of the ASIC Markets Supervision Advisory Panel and ASX Disciplinary Tribunal.
-Ms Gay is the Chair of the MDP;
+Ms Lisa Gay, Chairman of the MDP and Chairman of Flora & Fauna International Australia Pty Ltd. Former General Counsel of Goldman Sachs JB Were, over 20 years in the industry with legal and compliance expertise, a former member of the ASIC Markets Supervision Advisory Panel and ASX Disciplinary Tribunal.

-Mr Richard Brasher, Dealer, Northcape Capital.
-Former Associate Director at RBS Equities Australia, over 27 years experience in the industry, specialising in equity derivative strategies;
+Mr Richard Brasher, Dealer, Northcape Capital Ltd. Former Associate Director at RBS Equities Australia, over 27 years experience in the industry, specialising in equity derivative strategies.

-Mr Ian Chambers, Head of Australian Equities, Morgan Stanley Australia, 30 years in the industry with a strong background in equities and derivatives;
+Mr Ian Chambers, Head of Institutional Equities & Wealth Management Australia, 30 years in the industry with a strong background in equities and derivatives.

-Mr Leigh Conder, General Manager, Corporate Banking Solutions, formerly General Manager, Financial Markets Operations and Equities & Margin Lending Operations, Commonwealth Bank, 25 years experience with a strong background in operations;
+Mr Leigh Conder, MDP Member, former General Manager, Corporate Banking Solutions, General Manager, Financial Markets Operations and Equities & Margin Lending Operations, Commonwealth Bank, 25 years experience with a strong background in operations.

-Mr Adrian Holst, Advisor, Baillieu Holst Ltd. Former Managing Director, F W Holst & Co Pty Ltd, with 50 years experience in the accounting and stockbroking industries, including serving as an executive on numerous associated professional and industry bodies, including being a current member of the ASX Disciplinary Tribunal and a past alternative director of the Finance Industry Complaints Services Limited;
+Mr Adrian Holst, Director and Advisor, Baillieu Holst Ltd. Former Managing Director, F W Holst & Co Pty Ltd, with 50 years experience in the accounting and stockbroking industries, including serving as an executive on numerous associated professional and industry bodies, including being a current member of the ASX Disciplinary Tribunal and a past alternative director of the Finance Industry Complaints Services Limited.

-Mr Geoffrey Louw, Head of Futures and Forex, Bell Potter Securities, 18 years in the industry with particular expertise in the futures market;
+Mr Geoffrey Louw, Head of Futures and Forex, Bell Potter Securities Limited, 18 years in the industry with particular expertise in the futures market.

 Ms Victoria Weekes, Risk Consultant & Company Director, Risk Compliance Solutions Pty Ltd, having over 20 years extensive financial services and regulatory experience as a senior executive, including specialising in banking, retail and wholesale broking and financial markets trading, and consulting and advising on regulatory compliance and risk.